mangabe16/lexos/doc_src/docs/user_guide/tokenizing_texts.md

 If you have a list of pre-tokenized strings, you can use the `Ngrams.from_tokens()` method.
 For instance, `ngrams = ng.from_tokens(["Hello", "world", "how", "are", "you"], n=3)` will generate "Hello world how, world how are, how are you".

 In some cases, you may wish to generate a document with ngrams as tokens.
-This can be done by calling spaCy's `Doc.from_docs()` method, which takes an iterable of ngrams and returns a new spaCy doc:
+This can be done by calling spaCy's `Doc.from_docs()` method, which takes a list or tuple of ngrams and returns a new spaCy doc:

 ```python
 from spacy.tokens import Doc